Noapara metro station and depot: Depot

 This is the oldest and biggest metro depot in India.
-It serves the Kolkata Metro Line 1 and will also serve Kolkata Metro Line 4 in future.
+It serves the Blue Line and Yellow Line.
 This depot can hold maximum 40 rakes at a time.
 Newly received rakes are also tested here, and the old ones are kept here.
 The depot is connected to the Kolkata Chord line, so that newly manufactured rakes can directly be brought via train.